 Scary movies, haunted houses, creepy crawlies that go bump in the night…yes, please!
 If you’re like me, you enjoy a good scare.
 The anticipation as you wander through the haunted house, knowing that someone – or something – is waiting to jump out at you at any second.
 Startles and screams followed by laughter, a delightful release.
 In a controlled, realistically safe situation, feeling fear can be fun – a real treat, if you will.

 If you’re not like me in this regard, that’s ok.
 Lots of people hate scary movies and rollercoasters and the like.
 The reality is, lots of people truly hate the feeling of fear itself, even when it’s intentional, even when they know it’s a trick, that there’s no real danger present.
 Honestly, that makes a lot of sense.
 By design, anxiety is unpleasant.
 It’s our body’s built in warning system, created to keep us safe and alive.
-Our heart rate goes up, we may go into fight or flight mode, fear is an intense human emotion that the physical symptoms, even when there is no perceived threat, is not worth feeling at all.
+Our heart rate goes up, we go into fight or flight mode.
+Fear is an intense human emotion with strong physical symptoms that, even when there is no actual threat, is incredibly uncomfortable.
 It feels so icky so that we’re highly motivated to get rid of it by avoiding or escaping and, by doing so, returning to safety and security.